 Airmatic compressors come in different types, including oil-injected and oil-free rotary screw systems, reciprocating piston systems, scroll compressors, and more.
-As an authorized dealer of Atlas Copco compressor systems, we provide sustainable, top-of-the-line equipment for your pharmaceutical facilities.
+As an authorized distributor of air compressor systems, we provide sustainable, top-of-the-line equipment for your pharmaceutical facilities.

 Typical Compressor Applications in the Pharmaceutical Industry